sandy0298/Aviation_real_time_streaming/README.md

 ## Installation Steps and deployment process
 <b>1.</b>For running Dataflow We need to install Java Jdk 8 on the master node.
 For that we are making use of GCS Bucket to hold the JDk 8 Package and installing the dependency at run time on the master Node.<br>
 <b>2.</b>first we need to run our Dataflow Pipeline script i.e datastreaming.py which will build the streaming pipeline for data ingestion activity to bigquery with a fixed window session of 50 seconds i.e data from the pubsub will be pulled to dataflow and will be ingested to bigquery in realtime. <br>
-<b>3.</b> Then we need to run the pubsub_aviation.py script as it will publish the json Paylod from aviation API to the Pub/Sub topic. we have defined a sleep timer of 10 seconds in the code.
+<b>3.</b> Then we need to run the pubsub_aviation.py script as it will publish the json Paylod from aviation API to the Pub/Sub topic. we have defined a sleep timer of 10 seconds in the code.<br>
-<b>3.</b>For security purpose we are making use of Gcp Secret Manager to hold the Aviation Access API and are fetching them at run time.<br>
+<b>4.</b>For security purpose we are making use of Gcp Secret Manager to hold the Aviation Access API and are fetching them at run time.<br>
-<b>4.</b>We are holding the Schema of Big Query Tables in our dataflow pipeline code.<br>
+<b>5.</b>We are holding the Schema of Big Query Tables in our dataflow pipeline code.<br>